-Whether ignimbrite is welded or not mostly depends on the temperature in the deposit right after the deposition.
-Most ignimbrites tend to be felsic although basaltic ignimbrites are known as well.
-Felsic ignimbrites tend to weld if temperature are at least 500 to 650 degrees.
-Temperature within pyroclastic flows may reach even 1000 degrees.
+Whether ignimbrite is welded or not depends mostly on the temperature in the deposit right after the deposition.
+Most ignimbrites tend to be felsic, although basaltic varieties are known as well.
+Felsic ignimbrites tend to weld if the temperature is at least 500 to 650°C. Temperature within pyroclastic flows may reach even 1000 degrees.
 It is no wonder that they are so deadly given also the speed at which they move (up to 700 km/h).

 Well-known huge ignimbrite deposits are Bishop Tuff in western USA and Taupo ignimbrite in New Zealand.
 Large part of the post-erosional rocks in Gran Canaria are also ignimbrites.

 Ignimbrites are composed of pumice and scoria (highly vesicular and often glassy volcanic rocks).
 Sometimes larger volcanic blocks are included, but most of the material ignimbrite is composed of are lapilli and ash.

 Ignimbritic coastal cliff in Gran Canaria.
 Southern coast of Gran Canaria.